edwin-19/Image-Colorizer/README.md

 - [x] Train pix2pix(GAN) model for more accurate results
 - [x] Train with dynamic unet for pix2pix
 - [x] Use pytorch image quality metrics for image quality assements
+- [x] Converted model to onnx for deployment
 - [ ] If time is available move to deployment architecture (FAST API)

 # Notes